Shraddhasaini/GooglemapwithDjango/README.md

 This is a Django project which simplifies feature of a map using Google maps API.
+Help your users find the best way to get from A to Z with comprehensive data and real-time traffic.

 ## :rainbow: API for Routes :